rvrsh3ll/node-tip-bot-twitter/README.md

 rpcpassword=<your super secret password>
 rpcallowip=<your bot's ip address or just 127.0.0.1 if hosted on the same machine>
 ```
 To run the bot simply use `node bin/tipbot` or `npm start`.

 ## Commands
-Commands are executed by messaging the bot.
-Commands that have channel:true in the config can be run with '!<command>' in the channel.
+Commands are executed by placing skeinbot <command> <arguments> in a tweet.

 | **Command** | **Arguments**     | **Description**
 |-------------|-------------------|--------------------------------------------------------------------